Keywords and Phrases

 University of Missouri--Rolla

 xii, 95 pages

 © 2005 Erin Nichole Wobbe, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5602693~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5602693~S5

 Wobbe, Erin N., "Flexural and bond characteristics of steel reinforced polymer (SRP) and steel reinforced grout (SRG)" (2005).
 Masters Theses.
 5827.